Journey of Life / Blog / Patagonia Travel Guide / General Carrera Lake Chile

 How do I cross from one side of the lake to the other?

 There is a car ferry service connecting Puerto Ingeniero Ibáñez with Chile Chico.
-The crossing takes about 2 hours and offers some of the most dramatic views of the lake’s vastness.
-Booking in advance is essential during the high season (Jan-Feb).
+This is the best way to see the lake General Carrera in its full scale.
+The crossing takes about 2 hours, and booking in advance is essential during January and February.

 Can I swim in General Carrera Lake?